Sargueil-CiTCoM/ipasuite-docs/docs/_sources/configuration.md.txt

 rna_id (string)
 : The identifier for RNA fragment used in this experiment, as declare in the `sequences` section of `config.yaml`

+ddNTP (enum: ddA, ddT, ddG, ddC)
+: Which ddNTP what use for the sequencing condition of capillary eletrophorese

 date (date)
 : Date of the experiment. use ISO 8601 format YYYY-MM-DD